 The fellowship program is built around a summer research project that is directed by an orthopaedic surgeon or scientist at Hospital for Special Surgery (HSS).
 Both clinical and basic science projects are offered, and these are detailed below.

-The 8-week program runs from mid June, 2016 to mid August, 2016 and includes a $2,400 stipend, paid in two increments of $1,200.
+The 8-week program runs from mid-June, 2017 to mid-August, 2017 and includes a $2,400 stipend, paid in two increments of $1,200.
 Fifteen (15) fellows will be selected.

-At that time, the selected students will be given the contact information of all prospective mentors, along with the description of the projects offered.
+At this time, the selected students will be given the contact information of all prospective mentors, along with the description of the projects offered.
 Securing a fellowship position will be contingent on the student being accepted by a mentor.
 If any of the selected students fail to find a mentor, an alternate student will be offered the opportunity to interview with prospective mentors.